-Our school ethos and behaviour policy are based
+Our Academy ethos and behaviour policy are based

 Democracy is an important part of our academy.
 Pupils are listened to by adults and are taught to actively listen to one another, respecting the right of every individual to have their opinions and voices heard.
 Pupils have the opportunity to share opinions and ideas through the Academy Council and ‘pupil voice’ discussions.
 During the first week of a new academic year, Saintly team captains in Y6 and the